jacky-labs-26/arc-anonymous-return-channel/README.md

 * **Voicemail** — one-way only.
 The caller must choose to leave a message.
 If they don't, no reconnection is possible.
 * **Callback / *69** — blocked by design on private and masked numbers.
 The system intentionally prevents reverse lookup.
 * **Institutions and security-sensitive callers** (e.g. government agencies, intelligence services) — operate strict one-way communication policies.
-They will not leave voicemails, cannot accept callbacks, and have no mechanism to re-initiate contact if the call is missed.
+They will not leave voicemails, cannot accept callbacks and have no mechanism to re-initiate contact if the call is missed.
 The gap is by design on their end too.
 * **Existing callback apps** — rely on knowing or partially identifying the number.
 Private numbers bypass them entirely.

 ARC is not trying to expose who called.
 It is trying to give the receiver one controlled, anonymous opportunity to respond — without breaking the caller's privacy.